Superpositions of thermalisations in relativistic quantum field theory: Superposition of Diamond Purifications

 For a superposition of spatially translated diamond modes, the cross terms mixing the $\hat{b}_\omega^{(0)}$, $\hat{b}_\omega^{(n)}$ operators take the form,

 which evaluates explicitly to

 where $\alpha = -(2i/a)(1 + 2n)$, $F(\alpha,\beta;\chi,z)$ is the hypergeometric function \cite{gradshteyn2014table}, and we have defined,

 Again, the complicated correlations between diamonds leads to cross terms that are characteristically nonthermal.
 This is another manifestation of the effect demonstrated in the Rindler case--even though individually the diamonds give rise to a thermal state at the same temperature, their superposition leads to a lack of thermalisation.
 The expression in Eq.~(\ref{eq59}) vanishes in the limit $n \to \infty$, while it can be shown, using the integral version of the Bogoliubov coefficients, that it reduces to the single-diamond contribution in the limit $n \to 0$, when the diamonds overlap.
+Before concluding this section, we remark that we expect similar results to hold for superposed diamond observers in (3+1)-dimensions.
+This is because the results derived here solely rely on the mode structure between different spacetime regions and their respective overlaps.
+We expect this general structure to carry over to higher dimensions.